KrishSai1997/bash-scripts/ytdler/README.md

+# Defunct
+This functionality is built into youtube-dl.

 # ytdler
 Given a list of URLs or Playlists, this script will repeatedly trigger `youtube-dl` until each item in the list successfully completes.
 This might cause trouble if an item in a playlist is not able to be downloaded.
 The tool relies on `youtube-dl`'s reliability to correctly return an exit code of 0.